juxor/afaq/markdown/secC11.md

 example, it developed new export industries which _"benefited from a series of subsidies, privatisations, and deregulations that allowed for unrestricted exploitation of natural resources of limited renewability.
-Equally important were low wages, great flexibility of employers vis--vis workers, and high levels of unemployment."_ [Collins and Lear, **Op.
+Equally important were low wages, great flexibility of employers vis-a-vis workers, and high levels of unemployment."_ [Collins and Lear, **Op.
 Cit.**, p.
 20] The forestry sector was marked by government hand-outs to the already rich.
 Joseph Collins and John Lear argue that the neoliberals' _"stated goals were to curtail